 PAWNEE COUNTY, Kan.
-(KSNT) — Kansas authorities continue to look for a man who escaped from the Larned State Hospital’s Sexual Predator Treatment Program.
+(KSNT) — Kansas authorities are no longer looking for a man who escaped from the Larned State Hospital’s Sexual Predator Treatment Program.

-John Freeman Colt is a lifetime registered sex offender in Kansas, according to the Kansas Bureau of Investigation.
+According to the Kansas Bureau of Investigation, John Freeman Colt is a lifetime registered sex offender in Kansas.
 The Kansas Offender Registry lists his primary address as the Larned State Hospital.

-The Pawnee County Sheriff’s Office said Colt walked out of LSH around 7:09 a.m., on June 30, and was last seen around 11:10 a.m. walking north from the Kwik Shop on Broadway in Larned.
+The Pawnee County Sheriff’s Office said Colt walked out of LSH around 7:09 a.m. on June 30 and was later seen around 11:10 a.m. walking north from the Kwik Shop on Broadway in Larned.
 The department warned the public that Colt should be considered dangerous.

 According to the Pawnee County Local Emergency Preparedness Committee and the Pawnee County Sheriff’s Office, Colt walked out of the hospital disguised as hospital staff.